Regional Overview

 Rural-Urban Divide

-Mountain West states have vast rural areas where encryption is impractical.
-Rural sheriffs often maintain open communications for volunteer coordination and long-distance mutual aid.
-This creates islands of transparency surrounded by encrypted urban cores.
+Mountain West states have large rural stretches where encryption is impractical.
+Rural sheriffs rely on open communications for volunteer coordination and mutual aid with distant agencies.
+The result is scattered open pockets surrounded by encrypted urban systems.

 Open Rural Areas: